crhall-writing/crhall-writing.github.io/_poems/looping.md

 but so quiet

 until it was gone
-his meek little body
+his little body
 once a behemoth frightening me as a child
-then just a hollowed body
+then just a hollowed form
-where so much had once been
+where so much more had once been

 I’ll miss him for the rest of my life
-I’m just not angry anymore
+I’m not angry anymore
 I just ask anything that could exist, that’s ever existed
 please, please, show me a ghost
 please, let something be out there